 Community Rail is a scheme to support and develop ‘local lines’ – shorter and more rural lines away from the country’s main lines.
 It’s a government-backed and funded scheme, also supported by train operators, Network Rail and local councils.
 The key aim is to help local lines serve their communities better, and there are objectives for each line to deliver this.
 See our CR objectives.

 The Avocet Line is now part of the Devon and Cornwall Rail Partnership (DCRP) – see their profile and their front page.
 DCRP has a very successful track record of developing service and facilities on local lines in the Southwest, and in growing passenger numbers.
 It produces a wide range of information leaflets and promotes popular Rail Ale Trails.

-Already Community Rail funding is part-funding extra Sunday trains on the Avocet Line, a reprint of our popular ‘Wild Birds by Train’ leaflet published jointly with the RSPB, and a series of walks leaflets entitled ‘Avocet Ambles’.
+Community Rail funding part-funded extra Sunday trains on the Avocet Line, a reprint of our popular ‘Wild Birds by Train’ leaflet published jointly with the RSPB, and a series of walks leaflets entitled ‘Avocet Ambles’.

 To see more about Community Rail visit the Department for Transport website and the Association of Community Rail Partnerships (ACORP) site.
 You may also be interested in reading about the Severn Beach line in Bristol which has had Community Rail status for longer.
 It’s similar to the Avocet Line in being a city-to-coast commuter line; Community Rail status has led to many and varied improvements.